timlee717/DS2022/labs/lab1-cli.md

 ```

 ##  Quiz Time.
-Great let's answer copy of quiz question.
-To make sure that you are comfortable in with terminal.
+Great let's answer a couple of quiz questions.
+To make sure that you are comfortable with the terminal.

-Finally submit a screenshot of your Cursor IDE providing that you have correctly setup everything up.
+Finally submit a screenshot of your Cursor IDE proving that you have correctly set everything up.